 - Neck Liposuction

 A facelift is the gold standard for facial rejuvenation.
 It is the most comprehensive surgical procedure, allowing Dr. Doherty to access your underlying facial muscles and tissue while also excising any excess skin.
 He practices the SMAS technique in which he elevates the skin and re-supports the underlying tissues (SMAS) of your face to a more youthful location without pulling on the skin.
-The end result is a natural looking, rejuvenated you.
+The facelift is not a skin tightening procedure, but more lifting procedure.
+The result is a natural looking, rejuvenated you.
 However, a facelift does require multiple incisions.
 These are typically placed behind the ear and within the hairline where they can be easily concealed.
-There are a number of options when it comes to the facelift.
+There are several options when it comes to the facelift.
 The right one is really going to depend on your individual anatomy and needs.
 But Dr. Doherty will never address the face without also including the neck.
 The two not only work in tandem, but a clean, crisp jawline is one of the defining factors of a more youthful looking face.
+Dr. Doherty will also discuss your skin regime when evaluating you for a facelift.
+It is important to address any sun damage before or after your facelift.

 As the natural focal point of your face, your eyes really are what Shakespeare called the “windows to your soul”.
 As you age, sagging upper eyelids and baggy lower eyelids can make you appear tired, sad, and older than your true age.
 For some, excess upper eyelid skin can even impair vision.
 A blepharoplasty is a surgical procedure that is designed to rejuvenate the eyes so that they look fresh, well-rested, and alert.
 In the upper eyelids, this entails removing excess, drooping skin through a well- hidden incision in the crease of the eye.
 In the lower eyelids, this may entail removing and/or repositioning the fat pad beneath the eye, tightening lax muscles and/or excising loose skin.
 The right procedure will depend on your needs, but Dr. Doherty typically practices the trans-conjunctival approach with his lower eyelid surgery which means that the incisions are placed inside the lower lid where they will not be visible.
 A blepharoplasty may be performed alone or in conjunction with a facelift and/or neck lift.

-A thread lift is an old procedure from the ’90’s that has recently been updated with exciting results.
+A thread lift is an old procedure from the ’90’s that has recently been updated with exciting, safe and predictable results.
 Dr. Doherty offers his Boston area patients two options when it comes to the thread lift: PDO Threads and Silhouette Instalift.
 Both procedures work in the same manner.
-Biodegradable, polymer “barbed” or “coned” threads are placed beneath the surface of your face through a couple of very small incisions.
+Biodegradable, polymer “barbed” or “coned” threads are placed beneath the surface of your skin through a couple of very small incisions.
 The underlying tissues catch on the barb or cone which lifts them into a higher, more youthful looking position.
 Over time, the threads dissolve, but the collagen that your body produces in response to the “injury” of the thread remains.
-Since collagen is somewhat like the fountain of youth, the end result is a rejuvenated looking you.
+Since collagen is somewhat like the fountain of youth, the result is a rejuvenated looking you.

 How do I know if I am a good candidate for a Thread Lift or if I need a Facelift?